zikula-modules/Avatar/Avatar/modules/Avatar/pndocs/readme.txt

 0. What is this?
 ----------------
-Avatar 2.0 is a PostNuke .8 module that allows users to define and upload their avatar.
+Avatar 2.0 is a Zikula 1.0 module that allows users to define and upload their avatar.
 The images can be limited to a certain filesize and/or dimension.
 As an option it resizes uploaded images to the maximum width and height you defined.